natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.Kpfw.%20Churchill%20(Germany).md

 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

-There are very few enemies which can successfully penetrate the Churchill, the [[M10 GMC|M10]] and the [[Achilles]] can quickly take care of this vehicle even at long ranges!
+There are very few enemies which can successfully penetrate the Churchill, although the [[M10 GMC|M10]] and the [[Achilles]] can quickly take care of this vehicle even at long ranges.
 Other tanks like the [[Jagdpanzer IV]], the [[Jagdpanzer 38(t)]], and the [[Dicker Max]] can also make quick work of the Churchill, but only in arcade battles, as in realistic battles, they all belong in the same tree.

 === Mobility ===
 {{Specs-Tank-Mobility}}